Snapchat/KeyDB-docs/docs/faq.md

 outside of the execution of a command, so every command reported to be atomic in RAM is also atomic from the point of view of the disk snapshot.

-## What is the maximum number of keys a single KeyDB instance can hold? and what the max number of elements in a Hash, List, Set, Sorted Set?
+## What is the maximum number of keys a single KeyDB instance can hold? and what is the max number of elements in a Hash, List, Set, Sorted Set?

 KeyDB can handle up to 2^32 keys, and was tested in practice to handle at least 250 million keys per instance.